Battle of Pine Bluff

 The Battle of Pine Bluff was fought on October 25, 1863, in Pine Bluff, Arkansas, during the American Civil War.
 The Post of Pine Bluff, a U.S. garrison commanded by Colonel Powell Clayton, successfully defended the town against attacks led by Confederate Brigadier-General John S. Marmaduke's cavalry division.
-Much of the fighting took place near the Jefferson County Courthouse, which the Confederates tried unsuccessfully to set ablaze.
+Much of the fighting took place near the Jefferson Court House, which the Confederates tried unsuccessfully to set ablaze.
 The Union victory ensured Pine Bluff was occupied by Federal troops until the end of the Civil War.

 Background

 Map of Pine Bluff Battlefield core and study areas by the American Battlefield Protection Program.

 After the capture of Little Rock on September 10, 1863, Federal troops occupied several towns along the Arkansas.
 Confederate Brigadier-General John S. Marmaduke, commanding a cavalry division, decided to test their strength at Pine Bluff.
 On Sunday, October 25, Marmaduke attacked the Post of Pine Bluff, a U.S. garrison commanded by Colonel Powell Clayton of the 5th Kansas Cavalry.